 How to Annually Check the Anodes

-- Shut off the water by closing the valve.
-Shut off the power or gas also.
+- Turn off the water by closing the shutoff valve.
+Turn off the power or gas also.

-- Drain the water heater tank using the steps mentioned above.
+- Drain the tank using the steps mentioned above.

-- Locate the anode rod, which is most likely on the top of the unit.
+- Locate the anode rod, which is most likely on the top of the heater unit.

 - Remove the anode with a socket wrench or box wrench.

-- Do not use any lubricants or loosening fluids on the anode, which could contaminate your water.
+- Do not use any lubricants or loosening fluids on the anode, which could contaminate your supply.

 - Install new anodes.
 As mentioned earlier, aluminum-zinc or powered anodes will reduce foul odors.

-- Turn on the gas/electricity and the water and enjoy the hot water.
+- Turn on the gas/electricity and the water.

-If you discover your RV hot water heater not working, your showers become torture instead of comfort.
-We hope this article has given you some great tips for troubleshooting your RV water heaters issues.
+We hope this article has given you some great tips if you find your RV electric water heater not working or you need to do some RV gas water heater troubleshooting.
 Follow this advice, and we’re sure you will be enjoying a nice hot shower in your RV.